FailAcademy/learning/wdp-vancouver/_slides/week-02/01-flexbox.md

 class: center, middle

 .large[
-   Flexbox works well in modern browsers, but you make require **vendor prefixes** to support older browsers.
+   Flexbox works well in modern browsers, but you may require **vendor prefixes** to support older browsers.
 ]

 ---